losAnZe/Nayaymadad/design.md

 ### Property 9: Response Display and Audio Playback

-*For any* response received from the backend containing text and audio URL, the NyayMadad_App SHALL both display the text and initiate audio playback.
+*For any* response received from the backend containing text and audio URL, the Nayaymadad_App SHALL both display the text and initiate audio playback.

 **Validates: Requirements 2.7**